Danube Connect Architecture

 - Danube client connection management

-- Automatic retry with exponential backoff
+- automatic retry with exponential backoff

-- Prometheus metrics and health checks
+- Prometheus metrics export and health checks

 - Signal handling and graceful shutdown